 “The renewed mind wants to glorify God above everything.
 It wants to see the glory of God celebrated in the world.”

 Now, every Christian is supposed to exhort.
 Every Christian is supposed to be generous.
 Every Christian is supposed to show mercy.
 Yet Paul treats those three things as gifts.
 It seems to me that some people will study a cluster of needs in the world — a people group, a crisis situation — and a very special, God-given compassion or mercy or generosity or bent to give would be imparted to that person.
 That should constitute a very significant component of a person’s calling.

-So take seriously not just the real, objective needs that you are looking at in the world, in the lostness and the hurt of people, but also how does that affect you.
-Then study that in relation to Romans 12:8, where one who does acts of mercy is to do it with cheerfulness — as though there is some special mercifulness that God gives to some people and some special compassion that he gives to some people for missions.
+So, take seriously not just the real, objective needs that you are looking at in the world — in the lostness and the hurt of people — but also how they affect you.
+Then study that in relation to Romans 12:8, where one who does acts of mercy is to do it with cheerfulness, as though there is some special mercifulness that God gives to some people and some special compassion that he gives to some people for missions.

 The renewed mind takes seriously its skills.
-By this I am not thinking mainly of spiritual gifts — and they may overlap — but also of practical skills that God may put to use in a special way in some context.
-Take for example finances or carpentry or organization or dozens of possible abilities that may flourish in an especially helpful way on the mission field.
+By this I am not thinking mainly of spiritual gifts — and they may overlap — but of practical skills that God may put to use in a special way in some context.
+Take, for example, finances or carpentry or organization or dozens of possible abilities that may flourish in an especially helpful way on the mission field.

 The last thing I would say is the renewed mind wants to glorify God above everything.
 We want to see the glory of God celebrated in the world.
-Ask, “In all of these things, are we pursuing the glory of God?
+Ask yourself: “In all these things, are we pursuing the glory of God?
 Do we see what I am being led to as what would glorify God most?”

-So immerse yourself in the word and pray without ceasing.
-Take these seven factors seriously, and the effect will be that you will know eventually.
+So, immerse yourself in the word and pray without ceasing (1 Thessalonians 5:17).
+Take these seven factors seriously, and the effect will be that you will know — eventually.